matoous/dzxcz/content/books/the_elements_of_style.md

 ### Form

+- Use exclamations sparingly, reserve them for true exclamations and commands.
+- Do not spell out numerals unless they are part of a dialogue
+- Use italics with capitalized initials for titles of literary work

+### Style

+- Work from a suitable design
+- Write with nouns and verbs
+- Revise, rewrite, do not overwrite.
+Diligently strike out words that do not add value to your writing.
+- Avoid qualifiers such as rather, very, little, pretty
+- Be clear - avoid fancy words, do not explain too much, do not construct awkward adverbs (tangledly -> in tangles), use orthodox spelling, and avoid shortcuts such as abbreviations unless readily understood

 ## Glossary

+Exhaustive glossary is at the end of the book.
+Following terms are relevant to the notes above.

 - _Appositive_ - a grammatical construction in which two elements, normally noun phrases, are placed side by side so one element identifies the other in a different way.
 	> My sister, Alice Smith, likes jelly beans.